-He did not doubt that Church was in the interest of the British; and that it was he who informed Gen. Gage ... that a short time before the Battle of Lexington ...
-Church had no money ... (and) all at once, he had several hundred New British Guineas."
+He did not doubt that Church was in the interest of the British; and that it was he who informed General Gage ... that a short time before the Battle of Lexington ...
+Church had no money ... and all at once, he had several hundred New British Guineas."

 On April 19th, "Patriots' Day," the British continued their march to Lexington and Concord intent on seizing arms and arresting Tea Party leader Samuel Adams and Massachusetts Provincial Congress president John Hancock.